AdhamElkomey23/WHOLESALE-APP/replit.md

 - August 2, 2025.
 Migrated from Replit Agent to Replit environment with PostgreSQL database
 - August 2, 2025.
 Added custom product support for orders not in inventory
 - August 2, 2025.
 Enhanced custom product form with color and size dropdowns
+- August 2, 2025.
+Added color-size matrix for custom products supporting multiple colors and sizes with individual quantities
 - June 24, 2025.
 Initial setup

 ## User Preferences